 College of Food, Ag & Nat Res Sci

 Examining bacteria populations within the large intestine of mammals (the microbiome) has become of tremendous interest.
 These researchers focus on how different dietary treatments affect such populations.
-They are currently examining the effect of a new type of dietary fiber, polylactose, on the microbiome.
+They are currently examining the effect of a new type of dietary fiber, polylactose, on the microbiome, as well as the effect of wild rice versus brown rice.
 MSI's computing resources are extremely important in analyzing the bacterial DNA sequence data obtained from the University of Minnesota Genomics Center that are used to identify the genus and species of bacteria present in the microbiome.

 Both of these activities will help further our understanding how diet can reduce colon cancer risk, and by what mechanism this may occur.